phero-hq/website/docs/deploying-phero/nodejs.md

 title: "Deploying a NodeJS server"
 ---

 In order to deploy your Phero server, there's one last step: making an export.
-When you export you server, Phero compiles an optimized server for you to deploy.
+When you export your server, Phero compiles an optimised bundle for you to deploy.

 It does **not** use any framework like `express` or `fastify`.
 It compiles down to plain JavaScript which uses the built-in `http` module from NodeJS itself.
-This way we can guarantee there's little to no overhead between an issued request and actually calling your function.
+This way we can guarantee that there's as little overhead as possible between a request and actually calling your function.

 ## Steps

-First navigate to your server dir:
+First, navigate to your server directory:

 ```
 cd api